During the rest of Chemo

 Due to being provided with help by the psychologist and having a routine which continued to keep my side effects at bay, the rest of the chemo cycles went by rather quickly.

 During this time, I did unexpectedly have to visit the hospital once more though, because I had contracted Influenza A, which from what I presume was by me going out to a pub lunch with my friends and using public transport, although I had taken all precautions I was told to.
 Luckily, I was over this within a few days.
-This time though, I did not feel at all anxious, or stressed and was able to take this in my stride.
+This time though, I did not feel at all anxious or stressed and was able to take this in my stride.